Arbitration and Mediation Office of Lee Hornberger

-He is included in The Best Lawyers in America in 2018 and 2019 for his work in arbitration and on the 2016 and 2017 Michigan Super Lawyers lists for alternative dispute resolution.
+He is in The Best Lawyers in America in 2018 and 2019 for arbitration and 2020-2022 for arbitration and mediation; and is on 2016-2023 Michigan Super Lawyers lists for alternative dispute resolution.
 He has received Conflict Resolution Services' "Pinnacle Award" and Community Mediation Services' Certificate of Appreciation.
 He received a First Tier ranking in Northern Michigan for Mediation and a Second Tier ranking in Northern Michigan for Arbitration by U.S. News - Best Lawyers Best Law Firms in 2022.
 He received a First Tier ranking in Northern Michigan for Arbitration by U.S. News-Best Lawyers Best Law Firms in 2019 and 2020.

 His mediation training includes Straus Institute for Dispute Resolution at Pepperdine University School of Law, Specialized Mediation: Handling Difficult Employment, Medical Malpractice and Personal Injury Cases.
 His mediation training also includes American Arbitration Association, Ensuring That Your Clients' Interests Are Addressed in Mediation; Forty Hour Divorce and Custody Mediation; Domestic Violence Protocol; ICLE Advanced Mediation; NCM Advanced Mediation; Central Michigan Dispute Resolution Center Advanced Mediation; ICLE Advanced Dispute Resolution; ICLE Forty Hour Civil Case Mediation; Hamilton County, Ohio, Common Pleas Court, Mediation; U.S. District Court for the Western District of Michigan Advanced Mediator; and Collaborative Law.